top of page

 Artist | Educator | Founder

-“Education itself can be an art form—and every student an artist of their own life.”
+I believe education itself can be an art form, and that every student is an artist of their own life.

-My mother once called me a dreamer and encouraged me to follow my vision—moving from Japan to the United States to meet people, make connections, and become an artist.
-She didn’t give me instructions, but she gave me something more powerful: her trust.
-That trust became my compass, guiding me to explore, create, and discover my own path.
+My mother once called me a dreamer and encouraged me to follow my vision.
+She supported my decision to move from Japan to the Monterey Peninsula to study art, not with instructions, but with something more powerful: her trust.
+That trust became my compass.
+It taught me how to explore, take risks, and discover my own path as an artist.

 Play Full Ground grew out of this journey.
-It is the living expression of what I’ve learned: that when people are trusted, supported, and encouraged to explore, they can create in ways that surprise and delight.
-Here, I offer students what my mother once offered me—a place of trust, possibility, and belonging, where each person can experiment, take risks, reflect, and grow as the artist of their own life.
+It is the living expression of what I’ve learned as an artist and educator.
+Here, I offer students what my mother once offered me: a place grounded in trust, possibility, and belonging, where they are encouraged to experiment, reflect, take responsibility for their learning, and grow into the artists of their own lives.

 mai ryuno artist educator founder of play full ground looking up to a blue sky